-- 1. Demonstrate comprehension of simple who, what, where, why, when vs. yes/no questions through appropriate responses. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to demonstrate comprehension of simple who, what, where, why, when vs. yes/no questions through appropriate responses. - 2.Express basic survival needs using previously learned words and phrases in a simple conversation -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies needed to express basic survival needs using previously learned words and phrases in a simple conversation.
-There will be online practice and assessments as well as small group discussion and review. - 3.
-Interpret simple labels and warnings - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies needed to interpret simple labels and warnings (e.g., danger or poison). - 4.
-Write 6-7 simple sentences in paragraph format. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies need to write 6-7 simple sentences in paragraph format.
+- 1. Demonstrate comprehension of simple wants, needs and advice. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to demonstrate comprehension of simple wants, needs and advice. - 2.
+Express basic needs using previously learned words and phrases in a simple conversation. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to express basic needs using previously learned words and phrases in a simple conversation.
+Students will use the online discussion form to practice with their peers.
+The teacher will then have a one-on-one assessment with each student. - 3.
+Describe past actions and future plans in oral and written forms. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies to describe past actions and future plans in oral and written forms. - 4.
+Identify the appropriate action after an accident. - -Students will read lecture materials in LMS pages, read the course textbook/workbook/OER, view lecture videos, and optionally participate in online synchronous/live conferencing/webinars to become familiar with a variety of strategies needed to identify the appropriate action after an accident.